mhieronymus/SpaceFighter/README.md

 ### Missing features
 * Ships only have limited movements
 * There are no levels or at least alternations of enemies.
-They just spawn randomly
+They just spawn randomly (but they do get stronger)
-* There are no boss battles
 * There are no different backgrounds
 * There is no sound (but there actually is no sound in space.
 I suppose it still counts as a missing feature)
-* The pace of the game needs calibration

 ### Screenshots
 ![Title screen](docs/Title.JPG "Title screen")